KyokSan/embedded-workflow-builder-docs/docs/connectors/branch.md

 ## Actions

-### Branch on Expression
+### If Condition is Met

-Choose which step to execute next based on a condition
+Branch on Expression.
+Choose which step to execute next based on a condition.

 | Input     | Comments                                             | Default |
 | --------- | ---------------------------------------------------- | ------- |
 | Condition | The set of conditions to satisfy in order to branch. |         |

-### Branch on Value
+### If Value Equals

+Branch on value.
 Choose which step to execute next based on a value.

 | Input                | Comments                                                                                                        | Default |
 | -------------------- | --------------------------------------------------------------------------------------------------------------- | ------- |